maep-tools/maep-documentation/README.md

 <p align="center">
     <img width="460" height="300" src="https://maep-tools.github.io/landing-page/assets/img/theme/Vector.svg">
 </p>
 MAEP is a collection of tools for electrical engineers for analysis and electrical planning model.
 MAEP is a tool written in python 3 and it's very easy to setup.
-You only need a few python libraries and gurobi installed in your computer.<br>
+You only need a few python libraries and gurobi installed in your computer.

 If you need a user interface for understand the model you can install the full solution.
 In this document you can see the screenshots of the UI.